The Pension Protection Act (PPA) of 2006 made some of the most dramatic changes to America's pension laws in decades.

 This page focuses on how this enhancement impacts FPPA Retirees and their healthcare choices.

-Information about member eligibility, how the tax exclusion is claimed, and options for direct payments are covered in the following publication.
-Pension Protection Act Q&A.
+Information about member eligibility, how the tax exclusion is claimed, and options for direct payments are covered in this Q&A document.

 There are several employer group health or FPPA sponsored insurance programs for which FPPA is currently withholding and paying monthly insurance premiums for retirees.